CharlesPikachu/videodl/docs/Install.md

   N_m3u8DL-RE is a specialized m3u8 downloader that adds extensive logic for handling encryption, anti-leech headers, redirects, and malformed playlists, so it can capture many "protected" or non-standard videos that FFmpeg fails on.
   In many cases it’s also faster, because N_m3u8DL-RE can download HLS segments in parallel with optimized retries/merging, while FFmpeg typically pulls segments sequentially by default.
   ❗ **Therefore, we recommend that all videodl users install N_m3u8DL-RE to ensure videodl delivers the best possible performance.** ❗
-  Of course, you can choose not to install it, however, in that case, videodl may not be able to parse certain platforms, including but not limited to,
+  You can skip installing it, but videodl may then be unable to parse some platforms, including but not limited to,
   ```
   CCTVVideoClient, FoxNewsVideoClient, TencentVideoClient, GVVIPVideoClient,
   SnapAnyVideoClient, VgetVideoClient, ArteTVVideoClient, XMFlvVideoClient,